tytydraco/yessleep/out/I_bought_a_banana.md

 A really, really bad dream.

 But just to be sure, I went back to the fruit stand.
-Back to that crooked alley near the station.
-I hadn’t been there before the banana — I swear I hadn’t.
-I don’t even remember deciding to walk down it.

 Now?
 It looked completely ordinary.